 Where can I shack up in a Shacky?

-There are currently two locations on offer – Olive Grove, where we stayed and another nestled within the Yarra Valley.
-Shacky are looking to expand and will soon have other locations opening up in The Grampians, Gippsland and Moorabool.
+There are currently three locations on offer – Olive Grove, where we stayed, another nestled within the Yarra Valley and one in Halls Gap, in the Grampians.

 Other points of interest

-Here are a few things you can do before or after your Shacky stay.
+Here are a few things you can do before or after your Shacky stay in the High Country.

 Would you stay in a tiny house in the Victorian countryside?
 Let me know in the comments and please share this to inspire more winter travel fun times.
-You can follow Birdgehls on Instagram, Twitter, Facebook and Pinterest for more travel inspiration for Australia and elsewhere.
+Check out my Australia Travel Guide or sign up to my monthly newsletter.